tbembersimeao/redcap-external-modules/docs/official-documentation.md

 getModuleDirectoryName() | get the directory name of the current external module getModuleName() | get the name of the current external module getModulePath() | Get the path of the current module directory (e.g., /var/html/redcap/modules/votecap_v1.1/) getProjectSetting($key&nbsp;[,&nbsp;$pid]) | Returns the value stored for the specified key for the current project if it exists.
-If this setting key is not set (overriden) for the current project, the systemwide value for this key is returned.
-In most cases the project id can be detected automatically, but it can optionaly be specified as the third parameter instead.
-If no value is set, null is returned. getProjectSettings([$pid]) | Gets all project settings as an array.
+If no value is set, null is returned.
+In most cases the project id can be detected automatically, but it can optionally be specified as the third parameter instead. getProjectSettings([$pid]) | Gets all project settings as an array.
 Useful for cases when you may be creating a custom config page for the external module in a project. getSettingConfig($key) | Returns the configuration for the specified setting. getSettingKeyPrefix() | This method can be overridden to prefix all setting keys.
 This allows for multiple versions of settings depending on contexts defined by the module.